The Case Department of Neurology cares for a broad

 for selected conditions.

-research into new medications, and patients thus benefit
+into new medications, and patients thus benefit from the

-from the opportunity to use medications that are not
+opportunity to use medications that are not generally

-of Neurological Surgery, the Center is able to
+Neurological Surgery, the Center is able to recommend

-commitment to helping family members and caregivers to
+helping family members and caregivers to understand the

-understand the nature of these illnesses, and how they
+nature of these illnesses, and how they affect the

-who would like expert advice, but who would prefer
+like expert advice, but who would prefer routine care by

-routine care by their own physicians, are welcome to
+their own physicians, are welcome to seek consultation

 Critical Care Neurology is one of the newest and growing